inobelar/taffy_cpp/README.md

 - **Question**: Why this library written in 'header-only' manner?
-- **Answer**: Let's take a look at some advantages and disadvantages (that I was able to quickly come up with) of header-only library disribution:
+- **Answer**: Let's take a look at some advantages and disadvantages (that I was able to quickly come up with) of header-only library distribution:

     - Advantages:
-        - Header-only library easier to integrate, since user need to specify only include path in build system, instead of building library first as static or shared library, than use public headers & link over it.
+        - Header-only library easier to integrate, since user need to specify only include path in build system, instead of building library first as static or shared library, then use public headers & link over it.

         - Header-only library easier to configure, since user only need to add defines into build system, instead of building a library with special